Skanderbeg's Macedonian campaign: Battle of Mokra

 The Sultan, upon hearing of the debacle, dispatched three armies to Albania.
 Skanderbeg, upon learning of the sultan's plans, immediately marched into Macedonia.
 A large force under Hasan bey set out to march into Albania through the same pass as Sinan a month before, unaware that Skanderbeg was ready to meet him.
 While the Ottomans were idle, Skanderbeg ordered the enemy guards to be killed and a full-scale battle soon ensued.
 Most of the Ottoman soldiers were killed and Hasan himself was wounded by an arrow piercing through his right arm.
 Despite the fact that most of his army was annihilated and that it was late at night, he took some of his most loyal soldiers up into a more secure place.
 Skanderbeg came to understand this the next morning and immediately set off to find him.
 Out of desperation, Hasan came out unarmed and surrendered to Skanderbeg asking for mercy.
-Skanderbeg gave Hasan what he was asking for and the latter was taken prisoner.